dunglas/mercure/README.md

 Mercure has been heavily inspired by WebSub, and we tried to make the protocol as close as possible from the WebSub one.

 Mercure uses Server-Sent Events to dispatch the updates, while WebSub use `POST` requests.
-Also, Mercure has an advanced authorization mechanism, and allows to subscribe to several topics with only one connection using templated URIs.
+Also, Mercure has an advanced authorization mechanism, and allows to subscribe to several topics with only one connection using URI templates.

 ### What's the Difference Between Mercure and Web Push?